dfki-ric-underactuated-lab/skidy/README.md

 - support graph for any joint
 - (child links for any joint) -> currently not used

+Using URDF the following three parameters are required:

+- path to URDF file
+- 4x4 end-effector configuration w.r.t. last link body fixed frame in the chain
+- 3D gravity vector

-#### YAML and JSON
+### 2.1.
+YAML and JSON

 **NOTE:** As *JSON* and *YAML* files represent the same data structure this documentation covers only *YAML* files.
 Use *JSON* accordingly and just replace `yaml` with `json` in all commands.

+#### 2.1.1.
+Create robot model as YAML file

-There is a function to generate a template YAML file in which it is easy to modify the parameters for your robot.
-As JSON and YAML files represent the same datastructure this documentation covers only YAML files.
-Use JSON accordingly.
+There is a function to generate a **template YAML file** in which it is easy to modify the parameters for your robot.
 To generate your robot template use

 ```bash